-TRT provides seamless laboratory services and collaborations through the CTRI Biorepositories, affiliated biorepositories, CTRI Laboratory, affiliated laboratories, the CTRI Seminar Series (with the Education unit), and educational activities.
+TRT provides seamless laboratory services and collaborations through the ACTRI Biorepositories, affiliated biorepositories, ACTRI Laboratory, affiliated laboratories, the ACTRI Seminar Series (with the Education unit), and educational activities.

-- The CTRI Biorepositories prospectively collect, curate, and house human tissues and other biological samples from healthy individuals and those with selected diseases.
-Repository management is available to CTRI members
+- The ACTRI Biorepositories prospectively collect, curate, and house human tissues and other biological samples from healthy individuals and those with selected diseases.
+Repository management is available to ACTRI members

 - Affiliated biorepositories include samples from patients with HIV/AIDS, cancer, neurodegenerative diseases, and rheumatic diseases

 - The ACTRI Laboratory specializes in quantitative measurement of biomarkers in human clinical specimens such as blood, solid tissue, urine, and sputum.
 The Laboratory offers more than 125 validated assays, many of which are immunoassays and quantitative PCR